 Sheets become dirty or soiled from body oils and fluids, as well as surface dirt on our bodies.
 This is why, for sleepers with acne or skin problems, it’s recomended that the pillow case be cleaned and/or changed frequently to prevent inflammation and transfer of bacteria.

 Even though most people like soft, silky sheets and pillowcases, using fabric softener, and/or dryer sheets can reduce the absorbency of natural fibers and cause sheets to be uncomfortable to those who sweat a lot.
-Granted, natural products like wool dryer balls don’t have this problem. ;) Instead of commercial fabric softener, you may opt for dryer balls or adding a half a cup of distilled white vinegar to the final rinse cycle of your sheets to remove any residues that leave them feeling stiff.
+Granted, natural products like Wool Dryer Balls Product Page don’t have this problem. ;) Instead of commercial fabric softener, you may opt for Wool Dryer Balls or adding a half a cup of distilled white vinegar to the final rinse cycle of your sheets to remove any residues that leave them feeling stiff.

 Most sheets have a care label indicating how to wash them.
-However, it’s important to wash a set of sheets separate from towels or clothes!
-Just toss the sheets in your washer, toss in a laundry pod, laundry tablet or the desired quantity of liquid laundry detergent, and start your washer!
+However, Sorting Laundry Just toss the sheets in your washer, How Many Pods Do You Use Per Load, laundry tablet or the desired quantity of Can I Use Regular Soap in a HE Washer, and start your washer!

 How to wash pillows